sourcefrog/cargo-mutants/README.md

     replace permch with Default::default() in src/lib.rs:138:52 ... caught
     replace file_mode with Default::default() in src/lib.rs:213:47 ... caught

+The Cargo output is logged into `target/enucleate/` within the original source directory, so you can see why individual tests failed.

 ## Manifesto

 * Draw attention to code that is not tested or only "pseudo-tested": reached by tests but the tests